spencll/hobby-finder/README.md

 User flow:

 Online
-1. User adds hotspot to hobby and designated public location to meet up.
-Attached to location is available day/times.
+1. User adds hotspot to hobby with designated public location to meet up.
+Also option for virtual.
+Attached is available day/times.
 2. Other users can query by hobby, state, and available day/times.
 3. Having other user select day/time sends notification to original user to either accept/reject.
 Can have multiple users join same day/time if specified.
 4. If original user accepts, original user sends identifiers (clothing, car color, seating location, username).
 No links or number allowed to prevent phishing/spam.